Generation X steadily transitioning into obscurity in 2016

 Oh well, adland’s loss is AARP’s gain.

-It’s also a gain for the Boomer-Plus Generation, born 1940-1966.
-Cast aside by mainstream brands, at 94+ million strong and owners of more than 70% of U.S. household net worth, if it were a country this huge cohort would be the world’s third largest economy and 15th most populous nation.
+It’s also a gain for the Boomer-Plus Generation™, Baby Boomers + those born 1940-1945 + Gen Xers who arrived in 2015/16.
+Cast aside by mainstream brands, these are the owners of more than 70% of U.S. household net worth and the third largest economy on Planet Earth.

 Adland’s annual Janus Ritual hugs the comfort zone

-Advertising and marketing pundits – while astutely stroking their audience’s self image as, ahem, creative and disruptive – played it safe again in this year’s Janus Ritual.
+Advertising and marketing pundits – while astutely stroking their audience’s self image as creative and disruptive – played it safe again in this year’s Janus Ritual.

 We got our hopes up over ADWEEK’s December 7, 2015, cover congratulating “those who OUT do, OUT hustle … OUT run, maneuver, think and fox their competition.”

 Cool.
-Finally, we thought, the ultimate OUT-whatever disruptives are being recognized – advertisers who directly engage the 50+ space, aka the buyers of half of just about everything mainstream brands serve up.
+Finally, we thought, the ultimate OUT-whatever disruptors are being recognized – advertisers who directly engage the 50+ space and compete for the attention of the the people who buy of half of just about everything mainstream brands serve up.

 Ad Age was equally comfortable.
 Of twenty luminaries asked “What’s the No. 1 issue that the overall marketing and advertising industry needs to deal with in 2016?” not one dared suggest boosting clients’ brand share by un-blacklisting consumers over fifty.